rlhatcher/career-sliders/content/sliders/info/process.md

 ## Ignore It

 Demonstrated by disengaging with a process and/or not following it.
-Individuals who ignore process are either doing so out of negligence or by actively and consciously ignoring a process without making attempts to challenge and improve it.
+Individuals who ignore process are either doing so out of negligence or by actively and consciously ignoring a process without making attempts to challenge or improve it.

 ## Follow It

 Demonstrated by following a pre-defined process.
-Individuals who follow process will often do so without challenge even if the process is no longer valid or fits the circumstances.
+Individuals who follow process will often do so without challenge even if the process is no longer valid or doesn't fit the situation.

 ## Challenge It

 Demonstrated by challenging an existing process **and** proposing an alternative.
-Individuals who challenge process aren't afraid to question the status quo and come with a different or new process (or suggest the removal of an existing one).
+Individuals who challenge processes aren't afraid to question the status quo and come with a different or new process (or suggest the removal of an existing one).

 ## Set It

-Demonstrated by creating process that **make things better** and taking the time to ensure the process is understood, and, importantly, that the process tackles the problem(s) it was designed to solve.
-Individuals who set processes that make things better involve others in the process, gather feedback and iterate, but, ultimately, they aren't afraid to make a decision and try something out.
+Demonstrated by creating processes that **make things better** and taking the time to ensure the process is understood, and that the process tackles the problem(s) it was designed to solve.
+Individuals who set processes that make things better involve others in the process, gather feedback and iterate, but, ultimately they aren't afraid to make a decision and try something out.